Right-wing authoritarianism: Incorrect inferences

 Although the conclusion of the syllogism happens to be correct, the reasoning before it is incorrect.
-Sharks are indeed fish, but not because they happen to live in the sea.
-Whales also live in the sea, and some fish live in rivers and lakes.
+Sharks are indeed fish, but not because they happen to live in the sea; whales also live in the sea, and are not fish.
 Right-wing authoritarians are far more likely to incorrectly judge the above syllogism to be correct.
 Because they liked the conclusion, they assume that the reasoning that led to it was correct.

 Dogmatism

 Authoritarians tend to hold stubbornly to their beliefs even when presented with evidence that suggests their beliefs are wrong.
 This is particularly true concerning beliefs that underpin the identity of the group.
 If anything, when confronted with contradictory evidence, their beliefs are often reinforced.

 Compartmentalized thinking

 In one of his experiments, Bob Altemeyer presented his students a booklet which contained the following statements on different pages: